 How To Turn Yourself In

 In the event there is a, or if you need to begin your sentence in jail, you really should follow the rules and turn yourself in willingly.
 If you have a warrant, report to the jail reception area, and tell an officer that believe that there could be a warrant out for your arrest.
 A record check will be run, and if they find one, you will be taken into the sheriff’s custody.
 If you have a jail sentence to serve, report at the time and date that the sentence order or court paperwork states.
 Be sure that you are not late.
-Just bring necessary items when you turn yourself in, such as your drivers license or ID, prescription medication, and a sentencing order.
+Just bring necessary items when you turn yourself in, such as your driver’s license or ID, prescription medication, and a sentencing order.

 To have visitors, you have to provide each visitor’s name and date of birth to the jail before anyone can visit them.
 This information will be put into a log of visitors as an authorized visitor.
-All visitors has to provide proof of identification.
+All visitors have to provide proof of identification.
 Visitors that gets to visitation or that is not an approved visitor will not be allowed to visit the inmate.

 Jail visitation policies can change, so we suggest that you check the official jail site before you try to go to visitation.